How and Why Can Insurers Deny Your Claim?

 You Were Driving a New or Improved Vehicle and Forgot to Tell Your Insurer

 If you were driving a new vehicle at the time of the accident, your claim might be denied.
 Your insurance company needs to be alerted when the value of your vehicle changes dramatically – i.e. if you recently upgraded your vehicle or purchased a new vehicle.
 If your agent doesn’t know about add-ons to your vehicle, then you’ll only receive compensation based on the old value of your vehicle.

 Some states have extraordinarily low requirements for basic liability plans.
 Drivers might only receive $10,000 in compensation for an accident, for example, if they have basic liability plans.
 That might be enough to cover basic repairs – but it’s rarely enough to cover hospital bills, lost wages, medical expenses, and other damages incurred as a result of an accident.
 Your auto insurance claim could be denied because you have insufficient coverage.
 In this case, you’ll likely need to cover expenses out of pocket.

 You Failed to Receive Immediate Medical Attention

-Up above, we mentioned that insurance companies deny claims because of failing to report the incident in a timely way.
-Similar to that point, insurance companies can deny your claim because you failed to receive immediate medical attention after the incident.
-This makes it difficult to prove your injuries were the result of the incident and not some other event.
-If you’ve been involved in a collision, then get medical assistance as soon as possible.
+Above, we mentioned that insurance companies deny claims because of failing to report the incident promptly.
+Likewise, insurance companies can deny your claim because you failed to receive immediate medical attention after the incident.
+This makes it challenging to prove your injuries were the result of the incident and not some other event.
+If you’ve been involved in a collision, get medical assistance as soon as possible.
 The sooner you receive medical attention after a collision, the easier it will be for your insurance company to link your injuries with the collision.

 You Filed an Uninsured Motorist Claim on a Driver Who Has Insurance